 The Easy Way

-A typical wireless router is constructed in such that the routing happens between its “WANWikipedia: A Wide Area Network (WAN) is a network that covers a broad area (i.e., any telecommunications network that links across metropolitan, regional, or national boundaries) using private or public network ...” port and its switch.
+A typical wireless router is constructed in such that the routing happens between its “WANWikipedia: A wide area network (WAN) is a telecommunications network or computer network that extends over a large geographical distance.
+Wide area networks are often established with leased telecommunication ci...” port and its switch.
 As such, if you just plug all of your devices into the switch ports and don’t use the “WAN” port, you have a switch and wireless access point rolled into one.
 It’s normally pretty easy to identify which is the “WAN” port and which are the switch ports as most routers group the ports together and some even colour the WAN port differently.
 The below image of the Netgear WGR614 shows this:

 The Right Way